MaastrichtU-IDS/dsri-documentation/docs/deploy-from-template.md

 ## Start applications using templates

-Multiple applications are available for Data Science:

-* VisualStudio Code server
-* JupyterHub with GitHub authentication
-* Multiple flavors of [JupyterLab](https://github.com/jupyter/docker-stacks) (scipy, tensorflow, all-spark, and more)
-* RStudio with a Shiny server
-* Tensorflow or PyTorch on GPU (with JupyterLab or VisualStudio Code)
-* Apache Spark cluster with JupyterLab
-* Apache Flink cluster for Streaming applications (require `anyuid` privileges)

 To see all templates defined and quickly start Data Science applications on the DSRI, go to your project catalog in the OpenShift web UI:
 * At the top right of the page: **Add to Project** > **Browse Catalog**
 * Click on **Filter** to choose the **Institute of Data Science, UM** publisher